rider-rebooted/win_brenda_installer/README.md

 3.Install [Brenda](https://github.com/jamesyonan/brenda) by unzipping the download to drive "c:\" ("step 3" is supposed to do it automatically but fails at the moment)

-4.Download the zip file, extract it and move the "win_brenda_installer.py" file to your "C:\Python27" directory.
+4.Download the win_brenda_installer zip file, extract it and move the "win_brenda_installer.py" file to your "C:\Python27" directory.

 5.Double click it to run.